csawyer17/IOS-Prep-App/README.md

         message with your fellow students or with your teacher to ask questions about homework assignments, projects, or any other school-related topics.
+        The app interfaces with out PHP and SQL based backend, which provides clean and scalible performance.